David A. Anderson

 - AB Harvard

-Professor Anderson has recently published two non-law books, one about domestic architecture and one a memoir about the life and death of a remote plains community.
+Professor Anderson has published two non-law books, one about domestic architecture and one a memoir about the life and death of a remote plains community.